PeterCaine/Trip-Advisor_Scrape/README.md

 ## Output

-- a pickle file is output containing a binary version of the raw html of each review. file "sample_pickle_extract.py" is an example of how to extract info about:
+- a pickle file is output containing a binary version of the raw html of each review. file "sample_pickle_extract.py" is an example of how to extract to dictionary info about:
     - reviewer,
     - review date,
     - overall rating,
     - flight,
     - title of review,
     - text of review,
-These are extracted to a dictionary

 - a txt file of the companies scraped is also output to the airline_pickles folder.
 - large files (i.e. large numbers of scraped reviews) take a while to write out.
 Patience is required.